Minoan Art & Culture

 Lifestyle & State of Mind

 These days, though, the resilience of Cretan culture and traditions is being tested by globalisation, market forces and social change.
-The Cretan lifestyle has changed dramatically in the past 30 years.
+The Cretan lifestyle has changed dramatically in the past 40 years.
 As Cretan society has become increasingly urbanised, living standards have improved significantly; Cretans are conspicuously wealthier and the towns have more sophisticated restaurants, bars and clubs.
 In the shift from living a largely poor, agrarian existence to becoming increasingly urban dwellers, Cretans are also delicately balancing cultural and religious mores.
-The younger generation is highly educated and most speak English and often German as well.
-They are also living in a wealthier and much more high-tech society than their parents and grandparents.
+The younger generation is highly educated and most speak at least some English.

-As with most households in Greece, Cretans have felt the brunt of higher living costs since the introduction of the euro and the more recent economic crisis and austerity measures.
-Eating out has become much more expensive, although there are still many reasonably priced tavernas, particularly in the villages.
+As with most households in Greece, Cretans have felt the brunt of higher living costs since the introduction of the euro, while recent austerity measures to tackle the country's economic problems have taken some of the shine off their famously relaxed disposition.
 Still, Cretans have a work-to-live attitude and pride themselves on their capacity to enjoy life.
-They enjoy a rich social life, and you'll often see them dressed up and going out en masse for their volta (evening walk) and filling tavernas and cafes, with family or their parea (group of friends).
-And Cretan society is also deeply influenced by the Greek Orthodox Church and its rituals and celebrations.
+They enjoy a rich social life, and you'll often see them dressed up and going out en masse for their volta (evening walk), and filling tavernas and cafes with family or their parea (group of friends).
+The Greek Orthodox Church, its rituals and celebrations are still deeply influential in Cretan society, including among the young and urban.

 City vs Countryside

-Generational and rural/city divides are other features of modern Crete.
-In rural areas you will see shepherds with their flocks and men congregating in the kafeneia (coffee shops) after their afternoon siesta.
-Mountain villages are repositories of traditional culture and you’ll find that many older women and many men are still clad in black vraka (black, baggy trousers) and leather boots.
+Generational and rural/city divides are major features of modern Crete.
+In rural areas, you will see shepherds with their flocks, old women riding on donkeys, and men congregating in the kafeneia (coffee houses) after their afternoon siesta.
+Mountain villages are repositories of traditional culture and you’ll still occasionally see older folk dressed in black vraka (baggy trousers) and leather boots.

 In general terms, the major population centres of the north attract companies, industry and universities, whereas agriculture accounts for the bulk of economic activity in the less-populated interior and south.
 The mountainous southwest has some of the more traditional villages on the island.